A Prudent Framework for Understanding Risk-Awareness in Demand Response: Background and literature review

-As describing the risk preference more than an attitude, prudence is proved to imply inherent risk aversion behavior and make a loss-averse decision maker~\cite{loss_averse}.
-From a theoretical perspective, the prudent consumer is proven to make more effort ahead of time to expect a larger wealth in the risk period~\cite{two_period_1}, even in the presence of deeper uncertainty, i.e., ambiguity, that the risk distribution is unknown~\cite{ambiguity}.
-Prudence has also been proven to be related to skewness preference.
-Consumers generally bear a higher level of overall risk or lower payoff with right-skewed risk, which naturally motivates the left-skewed seeking behavior~\cite{skewness_left}.
-This behavior is then proved to align with prudence that prefers to apportion risk~\cite{skewness_1}.
-Empirical evidence has also been found and shown in experiments regarding prudence and risk-averse behavior~\cite{experiment_1} and prudence and skewness correlations~\cite{experiment_2}.
+\todo{As prudence has been shown to imply inherent risk-averse behavior through precautionary saving, it naturally leads to loss-averse decision-making when it comes to action~\cite{loss_averse}.
+From a theoretical perspective, prudent agents are proven to exert greater effort in earlier periods to accumulate larger wealth reserves for future risk periods~\cite{two_period_1}, even under deeper uncertainty, such as ambiguity, where the risk distribution is unknown~\cite{ambiguity}.
+Prudence has also been linked to skewness preference: agents are generally willing to bear a higher level of overall risk or accept lower expected payoffs when the risk is right-skewed, which naturally motivates left-skewness-seeking behavior~\cite{skewness_left}.
+This behavior aligns with the concept of prudence, wherein prudent individuals prefer to apportion risk asymmetrically to mitigate exposure to adverse outcomes~\cite{skewness_1}.
+Empirical evidence further supports these theoretical findings, demonstrating observed correlations between prudence and skewness preferences in experimental studies~\cite{experiment_2}.}

-All these behaviors are finally reflected in optimal decision-making under uncertainty.
-When only considering the risk happens time, prudence with higher-order properties reflects more than risk aversion by measuring the discount factors change due to the variant outcomes time~\cite{time}.
-Prudence also shows knowing less means doing more~\cite{technology_risk}, which makes them more accepting of the cost of any risk management methods under unforeseen future~\cite{change_more}.
-That is because consumers can compensate and lower exposure to risk by using those risk management methods, generally reflected as preparing their effort ahead of time~\cite{high_order}.
-Although many studies show optimal decision-making under uncertainty cases, the application and influence of prudent behavior on electricity customers' price response behavior haven't been studied yet, especially in a multi-period sequential decision-making framework.
+All of these behaviors are ultimately reflected in the optimal decision-making process under uncertainty.
+When focusing only on the time when risk materializes, prudence, through its higher-order properties, captures more nuanced behaviors than basic risk aversion by influencing discount factors across different outcome timings~\cite{time}.
+Prudence also implies that knowing less necessitates doing more~\cite{technology_risk}, leading individuals to become more accepting of the costs associated with risk management methods in the face of an unforeseen future~\cite{change_more}.
+This is because prudent individuals can compensate for uncertainty and lower their exposure to risk by preparing in advance, a behavior structurally reflected as precautionary effort~\cite{high_order}. \todo{Although many studies have examined optimal decision-making under uncertainty, the application and influence of prudence on electricity demand behavior has not yet been systematically explored, particularly within a sequential decision-making framework that incorporates time dependency, state transitions, and a dynamic cost structure.}